apache/streampipes-website/docs/06_configure-operate-security.md

 sidebar_label: Security & User Management
 ---

+import ScreenshotComparison from '@site/src/components/docs/ScreenshotComparison';
+import ScreenshotFigure from '@site/src/components/docs/ScreenshotFigure';

 ## Introduction

 The `Security` section in StreamPipes is where administrators manage who can access the platform, which roles they receive, and how platform resources are shared.
 It combines account management, role-based access control, group assignment, service accounts, and JWT signing support in one place.

-Use this page together with:

-- [General Settings](./06_configure-operate-general-settings.md) for self-registration, password recovery, and default roles for new users
-- [Environment Variables](./06_configure-operate-environment-variables.md) for installation-time security settings
+It is best read together with [General Settings](./06_configure-operate-general-settings.md), where self-registration and default roles are configured, and with [Environment Variables](./06_configure-operate-environment-variables.md), where the installation-time security settings live.

+<ScreenshotFigure
+  src="/img/2026/security-overview.png"
+  alt="Security configuration page with user accounts, service accounts, groups, and roles" title="Security Overview" eyebrow="Configuration" caption="The Security tab groups interactive accounts, service identities, groups, roles, and authentication-related administration into one operator-facing page."
+/>

 ## What the Security page contains

-The current `Security` page is organized into five sections:

-- `User Accounts`
-- `Service Accounts`
-- `Groups`
-- `Roles`
-- `Authentication`

-Each section supports a different part of the security model.
+The page is structured around five areas that reflect how access control actually works in operation. `User Accounts` and `Service Accounts` define who or what authenticates. `Groups` and `Roles` define how permissions are bundled and assigned. `Authentication` covers the technical material used for token signing and related trust configuration.
+Read together, these sections describe both the human and the technical side of platform access.

 ## Security model at a glance

-In practice, StreamPipes combines three layers:

-1. `Accounts` identify users or services.
-2. `Roles` define what those accounts are allowed to do.
-3. `Resource permissions` define who can access a specific pipeline, adapter, chart, dashboard, dataset, asset, or extension.

-That means a user does not only need the right global role, but may also need access to the individual resource.
+In practice, StreamPipes combines three layers.
+Accounts identify users or services.
+Roles define what those accounts are generally allowed to do.
+Resource permissions decide who may access one specific adapter, pipeline, chart, dashboard, dataset, asset, or extension.
+That distinction matters because a user can have the correct global role and still not see a concrete resource until that object has been shared explicitly.

 ## Installation-time security settings